hUwUtao/gutenbird/README.md

 bun run build:win
 ```

 The output appears in `dist/` and includes the bundled `cardmaker.exe`.
+PyInstaller pulls in the required `pywin32-ctypes` runtime automatically.